catenglaender/public-notes/ILIAS-development/2026/semantic-button-link-hierarchy/semantic-button-link-hierarchy.md

 The button stack within the item definitely becomes difficult to decipher at a glance.
 However, the header of the list is coming along nicely.
 We can clearly differentiate the main action, filters and view controls.
 This is a quality we definitely want from our interface.

-At this point, it appears like differentiating workflow starting actions from workflow ending actions doesn't contribute to clarity.
-It requires thinking to truly understand how "send message" might differ from "make admin".
+At this point, it appears like differentiating workflow starting actions from workflow ending actions through two different colors doesn't contribute to clarity.
+It requires thinking to truly understand why "send message" would have a different color than "make admin".
 Let's switch back to coloring the buttons by priority level.

 To tidy up the content of the item cards, we can fall back onto a previous paper we made about ordering the properties on an entity.
 We also recently decided in a workshop to split the action buttons on an entity into managing actions, workflow actions and reaction locations.
 So instead of stacking them, we shift them into fixed slots that all entity-like structures can share: